-- Adequate roof eaves/overhangs (responsive to orientation) must be provided over all external walls of the dwelling (unless a parapet wall and flat roof is specified, in which case all glazing must be separately and adequately shaded.) - Verandahs, pergolas, patios and other external shade structures over outdoor spaces on the north must not exclude winter solar access to northern glazing. - Balconies and verandahs must be supported by posts or columns of at least 120mm x 120mm (or ground floor of house). - Balconies may cantilever no more than 750mm without visible support structures such as brackets. - Balconies and verandahs are to be no less than 1.8m deep to provide a functional sitting area.
+- Adequate roof eaves/overhangs (responsive to orientation) must be provided over all external walls of the dwelling (unless a parapet wall and flat roof is specified, in which case all glazing must be separately and adequately shaded). - All other gable overhangs and eaves to be minimum of 300mm. - Verandahs, pergolas, patios and other external shade structures over outdoor spaces on the north must not exclude winter solar access to northern glazing. - Balconies and verandahs must be supported by posts or columns of at least 120mm x 120mm (or ground floor of house). - Balconies may cantilever no more than 750mm without visible support structures such as brackets. - Balconies and verandahs are to be no less than 1.8m deep to provide a functional sitting area.